Naradiya Purana

 The Naradiya Purana (नारदीय पुराण, Naradiya Purana) or Narada Purana (नारद पुराण), are two Vaishnavism texts written in Sanskrit language.
-One of the text is termed as the Major Purana, also called Mahapurana while the other is termed as a Minor Purana (Upapurana), also referred as Brihannaradiya Purana.
+One of the texts is termed as a Major Purana, also called a Mahapurana, while the other is termed as a Minor Purana (Upapurana), also referred as Brihannaradiya Purana.

-Unlike most Puranas that are encyclopedic, the Brihannaradiya text is focussed almost entirely on Vishnu worship, while the Naradiya text is a compilation of 41 chapters (20%) on Vishnu Worship and rest of the chapters (80%) cover a wide range of topics including a large compilation of Mahatmya (travel guides) to temples and places along river Ganga and neighbouring regions.
+Unlike most Puranas that are encyclopedic, the Brihannaradiya text is focussed almost entirely on Vishnu worship, while the Naradiya text is a compilation of 41 chapters (20%) on Vishnu-worship and rest of the chapters (80%) cover a wide range of topics including a large compilation of Mahatmya (travel guides) to temples and places along the river Ganges and neighbouring regions.

-The Naradiya Purana is notable for dedicating eighteen chapters on other Puranas, one entire chapter summarizing each major Purana.
+The Naradiya Purana is notable for dedicating eighteen chapters on other Puranas, one entire chapter summarizing each Major Purana.
 It is also notable for its verses extolling Buddha in chapter 1.2.